MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 This will give you a desktop shortcut for Ubuntu.
 (NOTE: I don't know if other operating systems support this file)

 Also you can install www.mono-project.com.
 Which allow you to use CDL.exe natively on linux.
-After you have install mono, download the latest release of this project and extract the CDL.exe in the same directory RBDoom3BFG is.
+After you have install mono, download the latest release of this project and extract the CDL.exe in the same directory DoomBFA is.

 Anyway: